Methodist Church of Great Britain: Poverty

 From the start Methodism was sympathetic towards poor people.
 In 1753, John Wesley bemoaned, "So wickedly, devilishly false is that common objection, 'They are poor, only because they are idle'."
 In a Joint Public Issues Team report issued with the Baptist Union of Great Britain, the Church of Scotland and United Reformed Church, the Methodist Church stated this misconception is also prevalent today.

+Early Methodists wore plain dress, with Methodist clergy condemning "high headdresses, ruffles, laces, gold, and 'costly apparel' in general".
+John Wesley recommended that Methodists read his thoughts On Dress, in which he detailed acceptable types and colors of fabrics, in addition to "shapes and sizes of hats, coats, sleeves, and hairstyles"; in that sermon, John Wesley expressed his desire for Methodists: "Let me see, before I die, a Methodist congregation, full as plain dressed as a Quaker congregation."

 Daleep Mukarji, the former director of the charity Christian Aid, who was vice-president of the Methodist Conference in 2013, stated economic inequality was more prevalent in 21st-century Britain than at any time since World War II.
 He highlighted the response of Methodists:

 Working with others, people of faith or no faith, we need to work for justice, inclusion and development that benefits the poor and marginalised here in the UK and across the world.
 This requires that we be prepared for the education, organisation and equipping of our members so that we build the necessary energy and commitment to see changes in our society. (...)
 We must hold our leaders, the structures and systems accountable so that we see that the weak and vulnerable are given a better deal. (...)
 Many Methodists in our local churches and circuits have outstanding programmes that serve people in need.
 At this time when poverty, deprivation and neglect seem to have got worse we should do more. (...)
 Our Methodist church is known for our service, our commitment to social justice and our willingness to act to transform society.